viczgbr/beautiful-jekyll/aboutme.md

 title: About me
 ---

-I am a full-time technical consultant at day and a passionate indie developer at night.
+I am a full-time technical consultant at day and an indie developer at night.

 You can see my CV [here](https://viczgbr.github.io/cv/cv.html).